MedStar Family Choice District of Columbia (MFC-DC)

 What if my medicine is lost or stolen?

 If it is lost or stolen, you will need a new prescription.
-Your doctor’s office needs to call us and we will replace the medicine.
-If the medicine is a pain medicine (narcotic), we may ask to see a police report.
+Your practitioner’s office needs to call us and we will replace the medicine.
+MFC-DC does not replace lost or stolen medicine if the medicine is “controlled” [e.g. pain medicine/opioids, benzodiazepines (like Ativan or Valium), ADHD medicine, and many others].
+There are exceptions if you have cancer, sickle cell, or are at the end of your life.

 Will the pharmacist give me a generic medication?